Blog posts

 Another significant milestone was the debut of BoA, who had already achieved substantial success in Japan and other Asian markets.
 Her influence helped bridge the gap between K-Pop and international audiences, demonstrating the potential for Korean artists to succeed abroad.

-The 2nd generation of K-Pop is generally considered to have concluded around 2012.
+The kpop second generation is generally considered to have concluded around 2012.
 This endpoint is characterized by the rise of new groups and the decline or transformation of many 2nd generation acts.
 The debut of EXO in 2012, for instance, marked the beginning of the 3rd generation, as did the increasing prominence of groups like BTS and GOT7, who would dominate the K-Pop scene in the years to follow.

 The 2nd generation of K-Pop is defined by several key characteristics that distinguish it from both its predecessor and successor eras.
 These defining traits include the emergence of idol groups, the influence of the internet, musical diversity, innovative marketing strategies, and the rise of Hallyu (the Korean Wave).